The Al-Attiyah Foundation weekly energy market review

 PHOTO

-Oil Posts Weekly Loss as Interest Rate Policy Spurs Fuel Demand Worries

-Oil prices rose about 1% on Friday, but fell for the week on worries that strong U.S. economic data would keep interest rates elevated for a longer period, curbing fuel demand.
-The Brent crude July contract rose 76 cents to $82.12 a barrel.
-U.S. West Texas Intermediate (WTI) crude futures settled 85 cents higher to $77.72.
-For the week, Brent closed down 2.1%, WTI settled down 2.8%.
-Worries over Federal Reserve interest rate policy and last week's bump in US crude oil inventories weighed on market sentiment.
-Minutes of the Fed's latest policy meeting released on Wednesday showed policymakers questioning whether interest rates were high enough to tame stubborn inflation.
-Some officials were willing to raise borrowing costs again if inflation surged.
-Consumer sentiment also fell to a five-month low on mounting fears about borrowing costs staying high.
-At face value, pessimism among households would imply slower consumer spending, though the relationship between the two has been weak.
-Oil demand is still robust from a broader perspective, analysts at Morgan Stanley wrote in a note, adding they expect total oil liquids consumption to increase by 1.5 million barrels per day this year.
+Oil prices fell on Friday and posted a weekly loss as investors awaited an OPEC+ meeting on Sunday that will determine the fate of the producer group's output cuts.
+Brent futures for July delivery were down 24 cents, or 0.3%, to $81.62 a barrel.
+U.S. West Texas Intermediate (WTI) crude futures fell 92 cents, or 1.2%, at $76.99.
+For the week, Brent was down 0.6%, with WTI posting a 1% loss.
+Markets are awaiting the OPEC+ meeting on Sunday, with the producer group working on a complex deal that would allow it to extend some of its deep oil production cuts into 2025, sources said.
+In the U.S., crude production rose in March to its highest level this year, data from the U.S. Energy Information Administration (EIA) showed on Friday, while fuel product supplied, a proxy for demand, fell 0.4% to 19.9 million barrels per day.
+The oil market has been under pressure in recent weeks over the prospect of U.S. borrowing costs staying higher for longer, which ties down funds and can curb oil demand.
+Both oil benchmarks were on course for their biggest monthly declines since December after dropping in the previous session on a surprise build in U.S. fuel inventories, while oil rigs fell by one to 496 last week.

-Asian Spot LNG Prices at Five-Month High on Firm Demand, Geopolitical Risks
+Asian Spot LNG Prices Hold at Near 6-Month Top as Heatwave Persists

-Asian spot liquefied natural gas (LNG) prices rose for the fourth straight week and hit its highest level in five months amid firm demand, tracking European gas market gains amid concerns over possible disruption to Russian gas supply.
-The average LNG price for July delivery into north-east Asia rose to $12.30 per million British thermal units (mmBtu), its highest level since mid-December and up from $10.90 per mmBtu in the previous week, industry sources estimated.
-Hot weather across some of the Asia region's markets has lifted power demand, supporting purchasing activity, while temperatures in eastern China are forecast to remain above seasonal norms, supporting power gas burn.
-In south-east Asia, some buyers recently issued tenders for longer-term cargoes.
-In Europe, gas market gains have tightened discounts to the Asian market substantially, amid maintenance outages in Norway and concerns over Russian pipeline supply after Austria's OMV said that gas supplies from Russia's Gazprom could be suspended in connection with a foreign court ruling.
-In the U.S., the front-month gas price fell about 4% on weekly bases after it soared about 63% over the prior three weeks.
+Asian spot liquefied natural gas (LNG) prices saw a slight decline last week, but still held near a six-month top as hot weather in the region encouraged demand for cooling, and as Northeast Asian buyers focus on supplies for the summer.
+The average LNG price for July delivery into north-east Asia was at $12.00 per million British thermal units (mmBtu), industry sources estimated.
+This is slightly down from $12.30 per mmBtu in the previous week, which was its highest levels since mid-December.
+In Europe, TTF gas markets have found some support on the back of increased Asian LNG demand.
+Although European gas inventories are well filled, and the filling season is still in progress, market participants seem to react nervously when there are signals regarding higher Asian demand, or supply disruptions as we have seen due to the unexpected Norwegian outages, analysts said.
+In the United States, production has increased as the Cameron LNG terminal in Louisiana has raised its feedgas intake to levels that would suggest all three trains are operating close to capacity.
+Sabine Pass inflows, however, remain lower than would usually be seen during winter months.